PicNet/Centazio/src/readme.md

 # Todo
+- update all nugets
 - all internal methods used only for testing should be extension methods in the test project to remove need of poluting core code with testing boilerplate
+- staging should only allow array of entities, not whole payload to do differential checks.
+This will need json helpers to split the payload into elements
 - add Newtonsoft usage unit test
+- bootstrapper that allows all configuration and creation of required components in a guided fashion
+- a code generated (runtime) wrapper to deploy to lambda/azure/gcp
+- working sample project using sqlite
 - Good case study:
   - crm
   - finance